Ma che freddo fa

-"Ma che freddo fa" is a 1969 song composed by Claudio Mattone (music) and Franco Migliacci (lyrics).
+"Ma che freddo fa" ("How Cold It Is") is a 1969 song composed by Claudio Mattone (music) and Franco Migliacci (lyrics).
 The song premiered at the 19th edition of the Sanremo Music Festival with a double performance of Nada and The Rokes, placing at the fifth place.
 The first verses include a citation of Donovan's "Laléna".
 Nada's version was a massive success, selling about one million copies, mainly in the Italian and Spanish markets.

 The song was later covered by numerous artists, including Mina, Giusy Ferreri, Renzo Arbore, Piccola Orchestra Avion Travel, and, with the title "Et pourtant j'ai froid", Dalida.